metabrainz/listenbrainz-server/docs/dev/listenbrainz-dumps.rst

 -------------------------------

-This file contains information about ListenBrainz users and statistics derived from listens submitted to ListenBrainz calculated using Google BigQuery about users, artists, recordings etc.
+This file contains information about ListenBrainz users and statistics derived from listens submitted to ListenBrainz calculated from users, artists, recordings etc.

 listenbrainz-listens-dump.tar.xz